 Lesson #3: The Power of an Elevator Pitch

-The most exciting and rewarding opportunity of my internship was when I received an invitation to spend the day in Nashville with the Founder of iteach and the Vice President of Strategy for the entire organization (iteach, Learners Edge, Teaching Channel).
+The most exciting and rewarding opportunity of my internship was when I received an invitation to spend the day in Nashville with the Founder of iteach and the Vice President of Strategy for the entire organization (iteach, Teaching Channel).
 A meeting with a Tennessee State Representative to discuss legislative changes to help improve the pathways to certification was our primary focus.
 Having spent the first few weeks researching, cross-checking and slowly finding data in many states, including Tennessee, I expected more of the slow-paced work to which I had been accustomed.
 Fortunately, this is where I learned how important good research, strong data and a well-developed elevator pitch can be.
 As we walked through the Capitol building and other legislative offices, we were stopped by multiple people asking about the work that iteach was doing.
 I witnessed Alice Rolli nimbly hand over sheets of quick facts and deliver a short elevator pitch that informed and inspired decision-makers.

 During my internship course, we had many guest speakers and events including an elevator pitch workshop.
 Despite the amazing tools I was given, the importance of an elevator pitch did not hit me until I was on my way back to the airport from Nashville.
 In an ordinary Lyft, I conversed with my driver about why I was in Nashville.
 This drive gave me the practice that I was just beginning to realize that I needed.
 The driver informed me not only that his mother was a public-school teacher for 30 years, but that he knew Alice as well.
 In hindsight, I realize that the driver allowed me to give him my elevator pitch using all of the knowledge I had gained that day and throughout my internship.
-I realized that I had developed a powerful elevator pitch conveying my time at Learners Edge using the tools Richmond gave me.
+I realized that I had developed a powerful elevator pitch conveying my time at Teaching Channel using the tools Richmond gave me.
 You certainly never know when the opportunity will come to pitch someone on an idea or even to market yourself.